Do your best work. Live your best life.

 I’m also seeking community groups or progressive churches interested in exploring how new ways to work could change they way they meet, make decisions, and plan for the future.
 Curious?
 Email me at firstname.lastname@example.org.

-Not all the work I do — including projects for my current employer — can be disclosed in a portfolio.
+Not all the work I do — including projects for my former employer — can be disclosed in a portfolio.
 But beginning in 2022, this site will include a page of public-facing projects I’m especially proud of.
 In the meantime, you can check these out:

 - 60 Seconds to Roam was an experiment to see if the basics of Roam Research could be boiled down into one-minute snippets.
 Watch the series (and watch my awkward efforts to get the hang of video blogging) on my YouTube channel.